What services does Calmare NJ USA offer?

-Calmare®’s scramber therapy treatment has been effective in treating multiple types of chronic pain, including the conditions noted below.
-Please contact our office to discuss if your condition may be appropriate for treatment.
+Calmare’s scrambler therapy has been effective in treating multiple types of chronic nerve pain, including the conditions noted below:

 Patients with a pacemaker or defibrillator